PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 ### 5.2 Stakeholders in the OBI ecosystem
 Stakeholders in this ontology-centric ecosystem include (but are not limited to) asset owners and operators, engineering product and process plant designers, standards organisations, industry groups that manage reference data libraries, organisations involved knowledge representation and AI, and those providing ontology development and maintenance services, assurance and conformity assessment services.
 The Maintenance Agencies are a vital component of the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493) because enterprises require quality control to build trust that artefacts are managed and maintained by an accountable body.
 The diagram in Figure 3 shows an example of how an enterprise might use trusted artefacts from 1) ISO 23726, 2) its internal artefacts (shown in the upper box), and 3) artefacts provided by external groups compliant with this OBI standard (shown in the white box).
-The figure also includes some examples of roles involved in each stage of the process.
+Figure 3 also includes some examples of roles involved in each stage of the process.
 The same person may have a role as part of an enterprise's internal process as well as part of an external group's process.

 Figure 3 — Illustrative example of processes and roles involved in managing an enterprise ontology ecosystem which uses both internal and externally-managed trusted OBI series ontologies

 ![graphic-1752628595045](./figs/Fig3.png)

-### 5.3 Ontology alignment
-A shared ecosystem requires [ontological alignment (3.2.7)](#90902_id-70c1695a-814e-45f5-c952-a68cf5c2737e) to ensure new artefacts are aligned to IDO or to existing IDO-aligned [reference ontologies (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) in the OBI series.
-The goal is to avoid adding classes and properties that are already represented in the OBI series.
-.Requirements for [ontology alignment (3.2.7)](#90902_id-70c1695a-814e-45f5-c952-a68cf5c2737e) are specified in 6.6

-### 5.4 Reference ontologies
+### 5.3 Reference ontologies
 A [reference ontology (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) is a domain-specific ontology that models key concepts in a domain so that other more specialized ontologies or applications can reuse or extend it.
 A trusted [reference ontology (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) can be used across multiple applications.
 A [reference ontology (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914) does not necessarily aim to model everything in the domain.
+It requires an agreement on the level of expressivity required to represent concepts in the domain.
 There is no agreement in the community as to a naming convention for ontologies between the top-level and an [application ontology (3.1.1)](#90902_id-12ab04b2-4d7c-4789-ba9e-4791b2bf1baa).
 Various names such as Core, Domain, Domain-independent, Domain-dependent are used but not clearly defined.
 Reference ontologies is used here as a label for all of these.
 Many [application ontologies (3.1.1)](#90902_id-12ab04b2-4d7c-4789-ba9e-4791b2bf1baa) will import a number of [reference ontologies (3.1.3)](#90902_id-996eca6e-ae2b-4f5b-e84c-1638f3bd2914).
 This information is presented in Figure 4.

 Figure 4 — Illustration of the different terms used in ISO 23726 to describe different types of ontologies